Have you ever looked at a bottle of your detergent while washing dishes and wondered: “Hmm, can I use Palmolive to wash my dog?”

-It could be that you’re trying to save a few bucks since detergent is typically cheaper than many pet shampoos.
+It could be that you’re trying to save a few bucks since Palmolive is typically cheaper than many pet shampoos.
 Perhaps you’re out of dog shampoo and your dog is in desperate need of a bath right away.

 But is it really safe to use Palmolive to wash your dog?
 We did some digging to find out.